-The service only has read-level access of your information, so nothing can be changed with your financial accounts.
+The service only has read-level access of your information, so it’s not possible to change anything with your financial accounts.
 Truebill does not sell your data, and if they want to, they must ask your permission first.

 Truebill vs. Trim

-Since Truebill is very similar to another service – Trim – many compare Truebill vs. Trim the services to determine which is better.
+Since Truebill is very similar to another service – Trim – many compare Truebill vs. Trim the services to determine which is the better of the money saving apps.
 Both apps offer very similar services, and both do the following: